 This analytical note evaluates the reliability of proxies for measuring liquidity in Canadian bond markets.
 We find that price-impact and bid-ask proxies paint a similar picture of evolving liquidity conditions to that obtained from richer measures of liquidity for benchmark Government of Canada bonds.

-Jeffrey Gao is a Senior Analyst in the Funds Management and Banking Department at the Bank of Canada.
+Jeffrey Gao is a Senior Analyst in the Banking and Payments Department (BAP) at the Bank of Canada.

 Staff analytical notes

 The Impact of Government Debt Supply on Bond Market Liquidity: An Empirical Analysis of the Canadian MarketThis paper finds that Government of Canada benchmark bonds tend to be more illiquid over the subsequent month when there is a large increase in government debt supply.
 The result is both statistically and economically significant, stronger for the long-term than the short-term sector, and is robust when other macro factors are controlled for.

 - Canadian Debt Strategy Model code on GitHub